hisunnymay/community/docs/reference/support/Chatwoot.md

 Follow these steps to add an agent to the inbox so when it's needed agents can carry on the conversation.

-### Set Up Inbox

-When you enable Chatwoot in a chatbot, we will create an inbox connected to the chatbot.
-When you deploy the chatbot to a channel and end-users send messages to the chatbot through that channel, you can get the conversation in the corresponding inbox.
-Follow these steps to add an agent to the inbox so when it's needed agents can carry on the conversation.

 1. Click **Inboxes** > **Settings**